 Chemicals that come from original source vendors such as Sigma-Aldrich, Alfa need prior approval from the ALS Chemical Safety Specialist prior to ordering the chemical.
 This includes the drop-shipment of compressed gas cylinders.

-All chemicals used in specific experiments need to be listed on the Experimental Safety Sheet (ESS) with the form of the chemical and the amount to be used.
-The ESS will be reviewed and specific controls will be added as the permitted use of each chemical.
+All chemicals used in specific experiments need to be listed on the Experimental Safety Assessment Form (ESAF) with the form of the chemical (powder, thin film, etc.) and the amount to be used.
+The ESAF will be reviewed and specific controls will be added as the permitted use of each chemical.

 Chemical use on the experimental floor is normally restricted to: